 Most people who suffer from allergies to cats and dogs aren’t allergic to the actual pet’s hair, but rather the pet’s dander.

 This dander can seriously affect your home’s air quality, which will only further aggravate allergies.
 This can occur as the dander accumulates and is distributed throughout your home by way of your HVAC system.

 The most important step in reducing pet dander in your home is prevention.
 Regular grooming of your pet is essential to their health and wellbeing.
-Plus, it can also make a huge difference in the amount of dander they produce.
-Bathe your dog or cat using a gentle, moisturizing soap and brush your pet’s fur regularly.
+It can also make a huge difference in the amount of dander they produce.
+Make sure to bathe your dog or cat using a gentle, moisturizing soap and brush your pet’s fur regularly.

-Even better than just simply changing your air filter more frequently is to invest in your home’s air quality by upgrading your filter.
-Some filters are made of densely packed layers of fibers which can capture ultrafine dust and dirt particles.
+Even better than simply changing your air filter more frequently is to upgrade to a higher quality air filter.
+Some filters are made of densely packed layers of fibres which can capture ultrafine dust and dirt particles.

 You might like to keep the thermostat set at 72 degrees year-round, but your pets can remain safe and comfortable with a much wider temperature range.
 You could save energy and money by setting your temperature as low as 65 degrees in the winter and as high as 80 degrees in the summer when only your pets are at home.
 Bonus: ceiling fans can stay off too.

-This will help provide a barrier to keep curious pets away and prevent them from chewing on any parts, urinating on the unit, or laying close to the unit, where their hair can build up in it.
+This will help provide a barrier to keep curious pets away and prevent them from chewing on any parts, urinating on the unit or laying close to the unit, where their hair can build up in it.
 The fence also provides a barrier to other outdoor debris such as dirt.

-If you’re considering duct cleaning, upgrading your HVAC filter or switching to a smart thermostat to help you save energy and money, contact Crystal Heating and Cooling today.
+If you’re considering air duct cleaning, upgrading your HVAC filter or switching to a smart thermostat to help you save energy and money, contact Crystal Heating & Cooling in Brantford today.